asmagill/mjolnir_asm/eventtap/README.md

 ### Example

 See the file `eventtest.lua` in this repository for a sample of using this module.
+The example requires `inspect`, available via Luarocks (`luarocks install inspect`).

 ### License